hawthorneguild/Guides/_playersguide/appendices/bastions.md

 You can flavor and assign names and personalities to any Bastion hirelings you have, which can’t provide any benefits beyond what’s written for their associated facility.
 Bastion hirelings don’t have statblocks, but can be assigned an NPC statblock by a DM during an adventure, with a CR of 3 or less.

-> ## Bastion Turns
+## Bastion Turns
-> You can take a Bastion Turn in downtime by expending 7 DTP and issuing orders as written to one or more Special Facilities of the Bastion (except for Maintain).
+You can take a Bastion Turn in downtime by expending 7 DTP and issuing orders as written to one or more Special Facilities of the Bastion (except for Maintain).
+Your character must either be present at the Bastion or have a way to communicate with Bastion hirelings (e.g. the Sending spell) to issue orders other than Maintain.

+> ## Bastion Events
 >
-> Your character must either be present at the Bastion or have a way to communicate with Bastion hirelings (e.g. the Sending spell) to issue orders other than Maintain.
+> Bastion Events can’t occur during downtime as the Maintain order can’t be issued in downtime.
+However, a DM can use Bastion Events for adventures they run that can include your Bastion.
+Unless the Maintain order is issued, you must still expend 7 DTP for Bastion Turns taken during adventures unless the benefits are limited to the scope of the adventure.
 >

 ## Additional Bastions